saber-hq/stable-swap/README.md

     An automated market maker for mean-reverting trading pairs.
 </div>

+## Documentation

+Detailed information on how to build on Saber can be found on the [Saber developer documentation website](https://docs.saber.so/docs/developing/overview).

+Automatically generated documentation for Rust Crates is available below.

 ## Rust Crates

 | Package              | Description                                                                          | Version                                                                                                         | Docs                                                                                           |